khyperia/CudaSharp/README.md

 A library to make C# run on CUDA-enabled GPUs

-This library is currently far from complete and is not intended for general use.
+This library is not complete and is not intended for general use.
+Testers are, however, very welcome.

 C# is executed on the GPU like so: